 Stokes bought and labeled tapes and then stored her work.
 She often woke up early to record or came home during the day to check on her work.
 She cut dinners short to get home to change tapes.
 When she became too old to keep up with her work, Stokes hired an assistant and trained him to run the tapes for her.

 Marion Stokes died at her home in Germantown of lung disease at the age of 83, on January 3, 2012.
-It was the same day as the Sandy Hook Elementary shooting, and the first time her televisions were turned off in years.
+It was the first time her televisions were turned off in years.

 By the time of her death, Stokes had three apartments and numerous storage units in two states filled with thousands of tapes.
 She left everything to her only son, Michael Metelits II, who founded the Internet Archive, a non-profit organization based in San Francisco, California, which was willing to accept the remarkable collection upon successful completion of testing for quality.
 The collection includes from Boston news shows from 1977 to 1986 and Philadelphia news shows from 1986 to 2012.
 The over 800,000 hours on 40,000 tapes were shipped in December of 2012 to Roger MacDonald, a librarian who runs the television portion of the Internet Archive.
 Stokes also amassed a collection of over 200 new-in-box Macintosh and Apple computers now available on eBay.